ergo-services/ergo/docs/extra-library/actors/metrics.md

 This panel distinguishes two scenarios that look similar in Max Latency: one stuck process (a single red sliver at the top of an otherwise green chart) versus widespread degradation (the entire chart shifting from green toward orange).
 The first requires investigating a specific process.
 The second requires scaling or load shedding.

-The **Depth Distribution** panel (expand the Mailbox Depth row) provides a complementary view.
+The **Depth Distribution** panel (in the Mailbox Depth row) provides a complementary view.
 Where latency distribution shows how long messages wait, depth distribution shows how many messages are queued.
 The color gradient follows the same flame convention: green for 1-10 messages, yellow for 50-100, red for 5K-10K+.
 A process with high depth but low latency processes messages quickly but receives many at once.
 A process with low depth but high latency is slow but not overwhelmed.

 The **Utilization Distribution** panel (expand the Process Activity row) shows the fraction of lifetime each process spends inside callbacks.
 Most processes should be in the low ranges (1%-10%).
 A shift toward higher ranges (50%+) across many processes means the cluster is running compute-heavy workloads and may need scaling.